Fight Inflammation With These Anti-Inflammatory Recipes

 Also a root, turmeric has been used in traditional Indian and Chinese medicine and cuisine, and continues to be used today.
 The active ingredient in turmeric is curcumin.
-Not only does curcumin give turmeric its yellow color, but it is responsible for its anti-inflammatory properties.
-Turmeric is often added to curries, spice rubs, or even in salad dressings.
+Not only does curcumin give turmeric its yellow color, but it is also responsible for its anti-inflammatory properties.
+Turmeric is often added to curries, spice rubs, or even salad dressings.

 Omega-3s are anti-inflammatory, and help combat the compounds involved in inflammation pathways.
 One of the best ways to get your omega-3s is from fatty fish, like salmon, makrel, sardines, and tuna.

 Unfortunately, fish with higher levels of omega-3s can also be high in mercury.
 Typically, because of its place on the food chain, the smaller the fish the less mercury.
 The larger fish eat all the smaller fish, therefore accumulating mercury with every meal.

 So, what’s the workaround?
 Look for farmed fish.
 The more research you do on where your fish come from, the better.

 There is also another way to get your omega-3s — a high-quality fish oil supplement.
 By taking a supplement, you are getting the nutrients you need without going through the trouble of buying a fish, cooking it, and possibly taking in mercury.